ricsanfre/pi-cluster/docs/_docs/logging.md

           secret:
             secretName: fluentd-tls
   ```
-  Fluentd POD is deployed as a deployment with 1 replica.
+  Fluentd POD is deployed as a Deployment using fluentd custom image.

-  Elasticsearch plugin configuration are passed to the fluentd pod as environment variables
+  Elasticsearch plugin configuration are passed to the fluentd pod as environment variables:

   - connection details (`host` and `port`): elasticsearch kubernetes service (`efk-es-http`) and ES port.

-  - access credentials (`user` and `password`) :elastic user password obtaining from the corresponding Secret.
+  - access credentials (`user` and `password`): elastic user password obtained from the corresponding Secret.

-  - additional plugin parameters: index prefix (`logstash_prefix`), and logging debug messages when receiving from Elasticsearch API (`log_es_400_reason`)
+  - additional plugin parameters: setting index prefix (`logstash_prefix`) and enabling debug messages when receiving errors from Elasticsearch API (`log_es_400_reason`)

-  - Rest of parameters with default values defined in the ConfigMap.
+  - rest of parameters with default values defined in the ConfigMap.

-  Forwarder plugin shared key configuration parameter is also passed to fluentd pod as environment variable, loading the content of the secret generated in step 2. `fluentd-shared-key`
+  Forwarder plugin shared key configuration parameter is also passed to fluentd pod as environment variable, loading the content of the secret generated in step 2: `fluentd-shared-key`.

   ConfigMap containing fluentd config is mounted as `/fluentd/etc` volume.
-  {{site.data.alerts.end}}

   TLS Secret containing fluentd's certificate and private key is mounted as `/fluentd/certs`

 - Step 4.
 Create a Service resource to expose fluentd endpoints internally within the cluster